 Sentiments: Permanent Black

 Thanks for stopping by.
-We would love to hear from you about this project as well as our community.
+We would love to hear from you about this project or any other thoughts that come to mind.
+We always love hearing from our community.
+Let us know that you stopped by!

 Till next time, Happy Crafting!